zerofuxor/Django-GAE-Sessions/README.md

 Installing Django GAE Sessions
 ------------------------------

-Place the `sessions` directory in you GAE project.

 1. Copy the `sessions` directory to your App Engine project directory, or as a zip, so Python's zipimporter can find it.
 2. Uncomment the line in `settings.py`: